Subbuteo Resume image

 At the relatively late age of nine, I discovered the joys of Subbuteo, even before I had chosen the football team which would remain my favourite for the rest of my life!

-My friend David Lee, who lived across the road from me and I were playing when he asked me if I wanted to play him at Subbuteo?
+My friend David Lee, who lived across the road from me and I were hanging out one day in his garden, when he asked me if I wanted to play him at Subbuteo?
 Not knowing what he was talking about, we went in his home and he set up the game in the family conservatory.
 I loved it!
-Already enjoying model railways, seeing the little figures fascinated me, and we played all day!
+Already enjoying model railways, seeing the little football figures fascinated me, and we played all day!
 David showed me how to get an exercise book and write scores down!

 At this point, I had a liking for Notts County, because another of my friends supported them.
 However, David supported Manchester United, and when he told me they would be playing in that season's F A Cup Final against Southampton, my fragile allegiances went over to United!
 Southampton beat them, but by then I was a confirmed United fan.
 I still think Bobby Stokes was offside; Rest in Peace!